ArctiqTeam/dotnet-otel-dynatrace-demo/README.md

 }
 ```

-Right now, this meter measures nothing, it has no metrics assoicated, but we can add a counter metric to it:
+Right now, this meter measures nothing, it has no metrics associated, but we can add a counter metric to it:

 ```csharp
 using System.Diagnostics.Metrics;